 - Fake Pumpkin (Just about any kind of pumpkin would work, even a real one!)

-- Fall themed vector images from the Summery Umbrella shop (I used Gather, Thankful, I heart autumn, and Fall in love, but there are so many to choose from!
+- Fall themed vector images from The Summery Umbrella shop (download them all by joining her newsletter!), but there are so many to choose from!

 Gather your materials.
-Then, select the type of mod podge you’ll use, depending on where you will display your pumpkin (inside or outside).
 You can use a fake carvable pumpkin, a styrofoam pumpkin, or even a real pumpkin.
 I used artificial pumpkins because I want them to last forever!
 You will also need at least three sheets of the same floral scrapbook paper, possibly more if your pumpkin is big.

 Cut one sheet of paper to fit in your printer.
 Next, download and print out your vector image.